 If you have been injured by a dangerous product, take these steps to improve your chances of having a successful claim:

 - Keep the product.
 If possible, hang on to the defective product as evidence.
 If the product was defective due to a manufacturing error, having the actual item can be important evidence you need to prove liability.
-The Atlanta defective product attorneys at the Butler Law Firm can work with experts to examine the product and determine the cause and nature of the defect.
+The Atlanta defective product attorneys at Butler Kahn can work with experts to examine the product and determine the cause and nature of the defect.

 - Document the product.
 Any information you can provide regarding how you came into possession of the product could help your case.
 Sales receipts, maintenance documentation, and warranties can help.

 - Schedule a free, no-obligation consultation.
 There are time limitations on product liability cases.
-The sooner you meet with the experienced Atlanta defective product attorneys at the Butler Law Firm, the faster we can get to work.
+The sooner you meet with the experienced Atlanta defective product attorneys at Butler Kahn, the faster we can get to work.
 We will start by investigating your injury and the defective product that caused it.

 You do not have to wait for an official recall of a product before seeking compensation for injuries caused by a defective product.
 The companies responsible for defective products may still be held liable for injuries that their products caused.

-The product liability lawyers at the Butler Law Firm in Atlanta have extensive experience with claims related to defective products.
-Call us or contact us online if you believe we can help you.
-Talking with us is free.
+The product liability lawyers at Butler Kahn in Atlanta have extensive experience with claims related to defective products.
+If you’ve suffered a defective product injury, contact us online.
+Your initial consultation is free.